 Benefits of P&F Charts

-- Visualization of support and resistance lines
+Easy visualization of support and resistance levels

-- It is a timeless tool for price movement analysis
+A timeless tool for price movement analysis

-- Directing focus to significant price movements
+Helps a trader focus on the significant price movements

 Creating a P&F Chart

 Prices on a P&F chart are characterized by rising columns of X’s and falling columns of O’s.
 Every X and O sits in a box.
 The box represents a predetermined price range.
 The larger the box size, the fewer X’s and O’s that will be charted.